Thomas R. Nides: Government

-On September 29, 2010, President of the United States Barack Obama nominated Nides to be Deputy Secretary of State for Management and Resources.
+On September 29, 2010, President Barack Obama nominated Nides to be deputy secretary of state for management and resources.
 He was confirmed by the Senate on December 22, 2010, and sworn into office on January 3, 2011.
 For his service in the position, Secretary of State Hillary Clinton awarded Nides the Secretary of State's Distinguished Service Award in January 2013, the nation's highest diplomatic honor.

-In 2016, Nides was expected to land a position in Hillary Clinton's 2016 campaign, although he declined to join.
-He was also considered for the role of White House Chief of Staff by Hillary Clinton had she won that year's presidential election.
+In 2016, Nides declined to join Hillary Clinton's campaign.
+He was also considered for the role of White House chief of staff by Hillary Clinton had she won that year's presidential election.

-U.S Ambassador to Israel
+U.S ambassador to Israel

 Several months after the inauguration of President Joe Biden, Nides emerged as the front-runner candidate for ambassador to Israel.
-In May 2021, Biden privately offered the position to Nides, which he accepted.
+In May 2021, Biden offered the position to Nides, which he accepted.
 Biden officially announced the nomination on June 15, 2021, alongside other ambassador picks.
 On June 23, 2021, his nomination was sent to the Senate.
 On September 22, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 On November 3, 2021, he was confirmed by the United States Senate by voice vote.
 He presented his credentials to President Isaac Herzog on December 5, 2021.

+Nides completed his term as ambassador in July 2023.

 Board memberships

 Nides serves on numerous non-profit boards including the Atlantic Council, the International Rescue Committee, the Partnership for Public Service, and the Urban Alliance Foundation.
-He is a Member of the Council on Foreign Relations and is the former Chairman of the Board of the Woodrow Wilson Center, a leading non-partisan think tank, being appointed in September 2013 by President Obama and serving till 2017.
+He is a member of the Council on Foreign Relations and is the former Chairman of the Board of the Woodrow Wilson Center, a leading non-partisan think tank, being appointed in September 2013 by President Obama and serving till 2017.

 Personal life

-In 1992, he married Virginia Carpenter Moseley, who is currently CNN's senior vice president of newsgathering for the network's U.S. operation, in an interfaith ceremony conducted by a Lutheran minister, Dr. James D. Ford, chaplain of the United States House of Representatives.
-Nides and Moseley are parents to two adult children: a daughter, Taylor, and a son, Max Moseley.
+In 1992, he married Virginia Carpenter Moseley, currently CNN’s senior vice president of newsgathering for the network's U.S. operation, in an interfaith ceremony conducted by a Lutheran minister, James D. Ford, chaplain of the United States House of Representatives.
+Nides and Moseley are parents to two adult children.

-Nides describes himself as a "liberal, reform Jew," and was named by The Jerusalem Post as one of the 50 most influential Jews for 2022.
+Nides describes himself as a "liberal, Reform Jew," and was named by The Jerusalem Post as one of the fifty most influential Jews for 2022.